govau/content-guide/_terms-phrases/ministers-mps.md

 "
 %}

-**REVIEW:** Refer to senators by their full title in the first instance, and then by ‘Senator’ and their surname.
+Refer to senators by their full title in the first instance, and then by ‘Senator’ and their surname.

 {% include guide_example.liquid
   title = "referring to senators"